halicek/esp8266-temp-sensor/README.md

 ## Status

 **As of today (July 2019) this is working prototype, third generation of board design with three working prototypes in my flat.
 Anyway, build at your own risk!
-And do not forget that 18650 batteries can burn too!**
+And do not forget that 18650 cells can burn too!**

 ## What I need to finish:
-- 3D printed case - i have some preliminary holder for 18650 battery.
+- 3D printed case - i have some preliminary holder for 18650 cell.

 ## License:
 This is open hardware, use, make, modify.
 Just let me know any improvement.
 I will welcome any fix or upgrade.
 Thank you!